 This report contains an overview of Algeria’s mobile market, analysis and key statistics, profiles of the major players, and scenario forecasts to 2016.

-Regulator awards licences for 3G services; Mobilis and Ooredoo approved to provide 3G to nine optional provinces; Mobilis sources domestically-built base stations, launches commercial LTE services; regulator responds to customer complaints of poor service from MNOs; Djezzy given special permission to purchase 3G equipment; VimpelCom sells its 51% stake in Djezzy to a government investment fund for US$2.64 billion; regulator’s market data for 2013; telcos’ operating and financial data to Q1 2014; market developments to June 2014.
+Regulator re-defines an active prepaid user; Djezzy launches 3G services; sale of a 51% stake in Djezzy to the National Investment Fund completed; Algerie Telecom extends LTE service to the residential sector; Mobilis sources domestically-built base stations, launches commercial LTE services; regulator responds to customer complaints of poor service from MNOs; Djezzy given special permission to purchase 3G equipment; VimpelCom sells its 51% stake in Djezzy to a government investment fund for $2.64 billion; regulator’s market data for 2013; telcos’ operating and financial data to Q2 2014; recent market developments.

 Companies covered in this report include: